subquery/documentation/docs/academy/herocourse/module4.md

 See building a project in the [previous exercise](module4.md#step-5-install-dependencies-and-build-the-project).

 ::: info Note
-Delete your database instance in the `.data folder`, as you have modified the schema file.
+Delete your database instance, i.e. the `.data folder`, as you have modified the schema file.
 :::